 SHOW YOUR PRESENCE

 Passive presence also works a lot of time.
 A hug in someone’s grief or happiness, a pat on the back, active listening, making eye contact, and occasional group outings can mark your presence.
 Active presence includes beginning conversations with small talk (which introverts often avoid).
 But small talk could also carve a way to warmer conversations, which might lead to discovering mutual interests, opinions and activities.
 Set boundaries when you explore new people.
 Opening up to others has to be a gradual process; unforced, slow, and one that seems safe.
+Hope these few tips on How To Be An Extrovert Professionally When You’re An Introvert In Real Life has helped you.

 Article was written by: Chaitanya Srishti Sinha